Saifahmedprogrminlocallang/Programinlocallang/README.md

-pickala pickala ping ping - pickala pickala ping -
+pickala pickala ping ping - pickala pickala ping ping - pickala pickala ping -

 have to ping it - pong it - ping pong it -